hyjeko/hyjeko.github.io/Readme.md

 ### Description

-We need to determine if the area returned by the FAA is in a safe flying zone or not.
+This site lets you draw sketches over no fly areas to determine if your flight path is valid or not.

-At first this means loading in a hardcoded no fly zone to sketch over (DTW).
-We would like this data to be restful in the future.
+As long as the alert in the top remains green and says "Flight Path Valid!"

+We answer this question by intersecting the sketch geometries with the no fly areas.

+If you create a sketch that overlaps with a no fly zone, then you will be show an alert indicating the intersecting area in square miles.

+Delete will currently delete all sketches and intersection polygons.

 ### Initial Approach